wireapp/wire-docs/src/how-to/install/troubleshooting.rst

     NAME                         READY   STATUS    RESTARTS   AGE
     demo-smtp-85557f6877-qxk2p   1/1     Running   0          80m

-In which case the pod name is ``demo-smtp-85557f6877-qxk2p``, which replaces <name of pod> in the next command.
+In which case, the pod name is ``demo-smtp-85557f6877-qxk2p``, which replaces <name of pod> in the next command.

 2. Then get the content of emails and extract the code ::